faheem-445/AUTISM-SPECTRUM-DISORDER-PREDICTION-USING-ADABOOST-CLASSIFIER-/README.md

 # AUTISM-SPECTRUM-DISORDER-PREDICTION-USING-ADABOOST-CLASSIFIER

-This project analyzes the Toddler Autism dataset (July 2018) and builds a machine learning model to predict Autism Spectrum Disorder (ASD) traits in toddlers.
+This project analyzes the Toddler Autism dataset and builds a machine learning model to predict Autism Spectrum Disorder (ASD) traits in toddlers.
 The project includes data visualization, preprocessing, and classification using AdaBoost, along with performance evaluation metrics.

 **Project Overview** :
 - Performed exploratory data analysis (EDA) with visualizations to understand the distribution of ASD cases across various demographic and medical factors.